:: about ::

 1862 Governor of California, Amasa Leland Stanford, declared In a message to the legislature, “The presence of numbers of that degraded and distinct people would exercise a deleterious effect upon the superior race.” wikipedia/Leland_Stanford

 "By 1866, newspaper articles endorsed the action.
 The Chico Courant proclaimed: It has become a question of extermination now.
 It is a mercy to the red devils to exterminate them.
 Treaties are played out.
 There is only one kind of treaty that is effective - cold lead."
 Museum of California

-1874 Amasa Leland Stanford was President of Occidental and Oriental Steamship Company, the steamship line between California, Japan, China, Phillipines, India, Australasia + Hawaii
+1874 Amasa Leland Stanford, President of Occidental Oriental Steamship Company, between California, Japan, China, India, Phillipines, Australasia + Hawaii

 1885 Amasa Leland Stanford serves as Senator from California next 8 years